 Qualifications: Any abstract submitted to the main meeting that has an undergraduate as first author can be considered provided that

 1) the abstract is rewritten to comply with the structured format; and

 2) it is submitted for the Undergraduate Research Symposium by the February 1, 2024 deadline.

 Note that the COD Undergraduate Research Symposium abstract application is a separate process from the main submission.
 If you have also submitted your abstract to the main meetings, you will be asked to notify the committee during the application process.

 Mentoring Process: Each undergraduate will be paired with a graduate student who will provide mentoring advice on poster development and the poster ‘talk’.
 Graduate students are encouraged to volunteer to serve as reviewers/mentors (please see below).

 Event: The URS will be on Wednesday, March 20, 2024, in the early evening.
 Details will be sent to successful applicants regarding their particular cohort and their live session(s).

 Graduate Student Volunteers: Graduate students interested in abstract review and undergraduate mentoring should please contact Dr. Cara Wall-Scheffler ([email protected]).

 Registration: Undergraduates participating in the symposium will receive complementary AABA meeting registration.
 Successful applicants will be registered automatically.
 Please DO NOT register on your own for the meeting.
-(If you are a first year graduate student, you will need to separately register for the meeting here.)

 Copyright © 2023 American Association of Biological Anthropologists.